myamyu/emacs_setting/packages.md

   tinysegmenter      20141124.213  installed             Super compact Japanese tokenizer in Javascript ported to emacs lisp typescript-mode    20150830.1828 installed             Major mode for editing typescript web-completion-...
-20150623.333  installed             Shared completion data for ac-html and company-web web-mode           20151005.2326 installed             major mode for editing web templates with-editor        20150929.1427 installed             Use the Emacsclient as $EDITOR allout             2.3           built-in              extensive outline mode for use alone and with other modes allout-widgets     1.0           built-in              Visually highlight allout outline structure. ansi-color         3.4.2         built-in              translate ANSI escape sequences into faces
+20150623.333  installed             Shared completion data for ac-html and company-web web-mode           20151010.1356 installed             major mode for editing web templates with-editor        20151010.1026 installed             Use the Emacsclient as $EDITOR yaml-mode          20150816.2235 installed             Major mode for editing YAML files allout             2.3           built-in              extensive outline mode for use alone and with other modes allout-widgets     1.0           built-in              Visually highlight allout outline structure. ansi-color         3.4.2         built-in              translate ANSI escape sequences into faces